-- 3. help prepare students for oral examinations - 4. make recordings in their own language that the host institution can use as learning resources - 5. introduce and contribute to group discussions and role plays in their own language - 6. work on specific topics with small groups of older students - 7. contribute to cross-curricular work in collaboration with other subject areas - 8. help set up links with similar educational institutions in their home country - 9. contribute to an international project - 10.teach or prepare resources remotely listen to the Lockdown Learning episode of our podcast to inspire you! - 11. review or prepare resources in the target language
+- 3. help prepare students for oral examinations - 4. make recordings in their own language that the host institution can use as learning resources - 5. introduce and contribute to group discussions and role plays in their own language - 6. work on specific topics with small groups of older students - 7. contribute to cross-curricular work in collaboration with other subject areas - 8. help set up links with similar educational institutions in their home country - 9. contribute to an international project - 10. teach or prepare resources remotely - 11. review or prepare resources in the target language